 Offset Printing - 1875

 Although it was developed almost 150 years ago, Offset Printing remains almost unchanged today and is the most popular way of printing large runs.
-It works by transferring the inked from a plate to a rubber blanket and then to the printing surface.
-It’s commonly used today in combination with the Lithographic process to produce large runs of magazines, posters and other large format prints.
+It works by transferring the ink from a plate to a rubber blanket and then to the printing surface.

 Screen Printing - 1910